Love Action Drama: Critical response

 Deccan Chronicle rated 3 out of 5 and wrote: "Dhyan's direction is above average and the film hardly offers any boring or dead sequence ...
 Delicious visuals in Chennai and decent music make it a worthy one-time watch.
 Sajin Shrijith of The New Indian Express rated 2.5 out of 5, stating "It's obvious that the goal of the film is only to entertain us and not be too intellectual.
 Even so, there has to be a certain degree of emotional conflict to get us invested in the drama".
-Behindwoods.com rated 2.5 out of 5 stars and wrote: "Love Action Drama is a watchable entertainer with elements appealing to youth and family audiences".
 Sowmya Rajendran of The News Minute rated 2 out of 5 and stated "LAD is like a stuck record, playing the one line story of the film over and over again".
 Gulf News critic said "'LAD' is all frills with little substance", adding that "there seems to have been an urge to fill it with as many commercial elements possible.
 The resulting cocktail tastes insipid".

 The Hindu wrote: "Even for a movie which doesn't take itself too seriously, which is a good thing, the lack of seriousness in having a solid script hurts it sorely.
 This is especially evident in the second half, when even the peppy song numbers and the jokes thrown in mechanically at regular intervals fail to excite".
 HuffPost wrote: "Dhyan Sreenivasan is definitely inspired by his brother Vineeth Sreenivasan's sense of humour in cinema.
 But unlike him, Dhyan is more inclined towards the social media troll/meme version of comedy.
 So, what we get are already seen and heard, just that Dhyan copy-pastes it at various scenes.
 It's easy and lazy writing.
 Few of the gags work, most fall flat".
 Anna M. M. Vetticad from Firstpost awarded 1.5 in a scale of 5 and said: "Love Action Drama taps his [Nivin Pauly's] versatility with a narrative that repeatedly breaks its own mood by jumping from extreme intensity to extreme frivolity without warning often within the same scene.
 The switches are fun at first because they signal the writer-director's keenness that we not take his film too seriously.
 Fair enough.
 The technique wears thin though as Love Action Drama's lack of substance becomes increasingly obvious and it wanders about aimlessly, wanders again, then wanders some more".